philosophersprogramming/chessboardAI/README.md

 - The finding_squares folder contains methods to find which square is which.
 - The model_training folder contains training code for the chessboard cropping algorithm using Yolov8
-- The finished_training folder contains the trained chessboard cropping with weights for the Yolov8 modle
+- The finished_training folder contains the trained chessboard cropping with weights for the Yolov8 Model
-- roboflow_api contains the chessboard cropping algorith using the roboflow's api
+- roboflow_api contains the chessboard cropping algorith using the Roboflow's api
 - Chessboardseg contains the training dataset for the chessboard cropping algorithm